|Oracle® TimesTen In-Memory Database Replication Guide

 You need to establish enough disk space for the transaction log files.
 There are two settings that control the amount of disk space used by the log:

 LogFileSize setting in the DSN specifies the maximum size of a transaction log file.
 If logging requirements exceed this value, additional transaction log files with the same maximum size are created.
-If you set the
+For best performance, set

 LogFileSize to their maximum values.